aerospike/aerospike-client-python/doc/aerospike.rst

     of type `AS_BYTES_BLOB <http://www.aerospike.com/apidocs/c/d0/dd4/as__bytes_8h.html#a0cf2a6a1f39668f606b19711b3a98bf3>`_
     through this deserializer.

-    :param callable callback: the function to invoke for deserialization.
+    :param typing.Callable callback: the function to invoke for deserialization.

 .. py:function:: unset_serializers()